Our work to improve farm animal welfare

 We're working hard to try to improve the welfare of as many farm animals as possible, at every stage of their lives.

-- More than 900 million farm animals are reared every year in the UK, as well as many millions of fish.
+- Over one billion farm animals are reared every year in the UK, as well as many millions of fish.
 The law alone is not always strong or detailed enough to ensure that they all have a good quality of life, and are transported and slaughtered humanely.

 - It's a huge challenge to try to improve the welfare of such a large number of animals.
 We work in a number of different ways to encourage improvements, and we always use all available scientific information and practical evidence to help inform development of our policies and activities.